mcc-us/ea/_posts/2024-10-11-Tax-Payer-Filing-Separately.md

 Jillian and Olden were married on February 20, 2023 and lived together all year.
 On January 2, 2024, Jillian moves out of the marital home and files for an annulment on the basis of fraud.
 Her annulment is granted on February 28, 2024.
 Neither taxpayer has any dependents.
 What is Jillian’s filing status for 2023?

-A. Single.correct
+A. Single. correct
 B. Head of household.
-C. Married filing separately.wrong
+C. Married filing separately.
 D. Married filing jointly.

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.